seba-1511/Booter/README.md

  ```
  the whole page will be printed.
 Note that you can also add a JS, CSS and set the title by simply calling the librarie's methods.
 See an example in the welcome controler.

  Also, you can set your own default layouts by creating them in the views/layout folder.
+By default, there are only 4 of them:
+ * **default** Just an empty HTML5 layout
+ * **basic** Only main JavScripts and CSS are imported
+ * **quicksite** The starting point for a project, with some elements of Bootstrap
+ * **Mobile** A simple web app with header and footer

  **IMPORTANT: The Layout Library is imported by default, so remove it in autoload if you don't use it !**